Primary synovial chondromatosis

 Primary synovial chondromatosis (also known as Reichel syndrome or Reichel-Jones-Henderson syndrome), is a benign monoarticular disorder of unknown origin that is characterized by synovial metaplasia and proliferation resulting in multiple intra-articular cartilaginous loose bodies of relatively similar size, not all of which are ossified.
 Hence, the term synovial chondromatosis is preferred over primary synovial osteochondromatosis.
 It is distinct from secondary synovial chondromatosis that is the result of a degenerative change in the joint.

 The age range of affected patients is wide, but most present in the 4th or 5th decades of life 2.
-Men are affected more frequently (M:F ratio of 2:1 to 4:1) 1,6.
+Men are affected more frequently (M:F = 2-4:1) 1,6.

 Patients usually present with pain, swelling, and limitation of motion, which often progresses slowly for several years.
 Joint effusions are common as there is a restricted range of motion.